Kshitijasharma/epicircle-delivery-app/README.md

-# 🚚 EpiCircle Delivery Platform
+# 🚚 Delivery Platform

-The **EpiCircle Delivery Platform** is a full-stack logistics solution designed to manage and streamline customer pickup requests and delivery partner operations.
+The **Delivery Platform** is a full-stack logistics solution designed to manage and streamline customer pickup requests and delivery partner operations.
 This monorepo includes:

 - 📦 **Customer App** — Customers schedule and manage pickups.
 - 🚚 **Partner App** — Delivery partners view assigned pickups and mark them as completed.